DevilXD/TwitchDropsMiner/README.md

 - After successful login, the app should fetch a list of all available live channels and start mining right away.
 - Persistent cookies will be stored in the `cookies.jar` file, from which the authorization information will be restored on each subsequent run.
 - Note: Make sure to keep your cookies file safe, as the authorization information it stores can give another person access to your Twitch account.

+**Notes:**

+- Successfully logging into your Twitch account in the application, may cause Twitch to send you a "New Login" notification email.
+This is normal - you can verify that it comes from your own IP address.
+The application uses Chrome's user agent, so the detected browser during the login should signify that as well.